Pillow Talk Could Save Your Marriage and Boost Your Health

-The effects of pillow talk are immense.
+The effects of pillow talk for couples are immense.
 Just think—if you could get better sleep, end the day on a positive note, and feel more connected with the one you love—how would you feel?
 Emotionally you’d feel amazing, and physically you’d also feel amazing.
-That could possibly mean less anxiety, less illnesses; you’d have overall better mental and physical health.
+That could possibly mean less anxiety, fewer illnesses; you’d have overall better mental and physical health.
 Who wouldn’t want that?

 In fact, pillow talk after sex can also help you enjoy a more fulfilling and intimate life along with feeling more secure.

 Distractions are a part of our modern lives—TV, social media, smartphones, and all kinds of gadgets.
 They plague our days, but when it comes to night time with our spouse, it’s time to turn them off.
 The fewer distractions in the bedroom, the better.